Egyptian sole: Taxonomy

 In the past Solea aegyptiaca was considered a junior synonym of Solea vulgaris, itself a junior synonym of Solea solea, the common sole.
 However recent molecular studies have demonstrated that it is a separate species with diagnostic molecular and morphological differences between the species.

+Taxonomy

 Over much of its range Solea aegyptiaca is sympatric with the rather similar common sole and has been considered a subspecies by some authors in the past.
 It is however more closely related to the east Mediterranean Senegalese sole (Solea senegalensis) than it is to the common sole, and where these two species' ranges meet there is a hybrid zone, with hybrids being detected from the Gulf of Lions and the coats of Tunisia as demonstrated in the research of Dr. Khaled Ouanes.
 S. senegalensis is thought to have invaded the Mediterranean from the eastern Atlantic through the Straits of Gibraltar, a phenomenon knows as Herculean migration after the Pillars of Hercules.